 - Prevented from working by bad weather

-These persons are counted among the employed and tabulated separately as "with a job but not at work," because they have a specific job to which they will return.
+These people are counted among the employed and tabulated separately as with a job but not at work, because they have a specific job to which they will return.

-- Lisa Fox spends most of her time taking care of her home and children, but she helps in her husband's computer software store all day Friday and Saturday.
+- Lisa spends most of her time taking care of her home and children, but she helps in her husband's computer software business all day Friday and Saturday.

-Under the Government's definition of employment, both George and Lisa are considered employed.
-They fall into a group called "unpaid family workers," which includes any person who worked without pay for 15 hours or more per week in a family-owned enterprise operated by someone in their household.
+Both Garrett and Lisa are considered employed.
+They fall into a group called unpaid family workers, which includes any person who worked without pay for 15 hours or more per week

 Who is counted as unemployed?